Fort Reno Park: Conversion to park and government buildings

 Public utilization of the land under Fort Reno Park has depended heavily on its nature as DC's highest point.
 As suburbanization pushed north and west of Rock Creek Valley, demand for drinking water increased dramatically.
 In 1893, Charles C. Glover, a banker with large investments in the area, acquired two large plots at the location of the Dyer farmhouse and fort and donated them to the District of Columbia.
 Subsequently, the DC government built a reservoir and pump house at the site, destroying the remains of the ramparts.

 Plans to memorialize the Civil War Defenses of Washington date to the 1860s, particularly the idea of a road connecting the high points that once served as redoubts.

 During the Cold War, a Presidential Emergency Facility installation was constructed at Fort Reno, disguised as a water tower.
 Known as the "Cartwheel" facility, it was in fact a microwave transmission array rising from a large underground bunker.
 A crew lived on site and maintained the facility.
 The tower was a part of a string of similar installations that connected the White House to "Site R" Raven Rock in Waynesboro, Pennsylvania.

 Features and activities

+Recreation

+The park is host to a number of sports facilities, including a full-size (90-foot) baseball diamond utilized as the home field for the Tigers of the Jackson-Reed High School located next door.
+Three hard-surface tennis courts and movable nets for soccer are also provided by the D.C.
+Department of Parks and Recreation.
+Paved and non-paved walking trails exist to connect opposite ends of the park.